lucy-gelderloos/reading-notes/class-12.md

 ### 2. How could Chart.js aid your previously created applications visually?

 Charts could be useful in the Salmon Cookies sales-tracking app; I wouldn't replace the tables entirely, since it's important to be able to see the details, but charts could make a useful summary.

+## Things I Want To Know More About

+I'd like to dig more into animated charts and see what those can do!